O Ewigkeit, du Donnerwort, BWV 20: Movements

 The opening chorus, beginning not only the cantata but also the second annual cantata cycle, is in the style of a solemn French Overture in the typical three sections slow – fast (vivace) – slow.
 The French Overture was designed to mark the entry of the king.
 The melody is sung by the soprano as a cantus firmus in long notes, doubled by the slide trumpet.
 The chorale is in bar form.
 The first Stollen of three lines is handled in the slow section, the second Stollen of lines 4 to 6 in the fast section, the Abgesang of lines 7 an 8 in the concluding slow section.
 The lower voices are mostly in homophony.
 The development of themes happens in the orchestra.
 The rising theme of the slow section in dotted rhythm is derived from the beginning of the chorale tune, whereas the theme of the fast section is not related to the tune.
 The fast section is not a strict fugue.
 Bach uses a number of musical illustrations to complement the text: "Ewigkeit" (eternity) is rendered in long notes in the lower voices and the instruments; "Donnerwort" (thunderous word) appears as a sudden change to short notes with a melisma in the bass; on the words "große Traurigkeit" (great sadness), a downward chromatic line from the instrumental counterpoint in the fast section also appears in the voices; "erschrocken" (terrified) is rendered in jarred rhythms interrupted by rests, first in the orchestra, then also in the voices; "klebt" (cleave) is a long note in the voices.
-John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage in 2000, summarizes regarding the cantata: "Confronted by the baffling and disquieting subject of eternity, and specifically the eternity of hell, Bach is fired up as never before".
+John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage in 2000, summarised: "Confronted by the baffling and disquieting subject of eternity, and specifically the eternity of hell, Bach is fired up as never before".